Cublax/call911/README.md

 ### Emergency "911" Button:
 - Whisper your target with a distress message: *"HELP!
 I am next to you"*
-- Notify your party with a help message: *"HELP guys"*
+- Notify your party with a help message: *"Guys save me"*
 - Yell *"HELP!"* to alert nearby players.

 ### Stay Safe Button: